praveek/launch.en/help/getting-started/implement-solutions/experience-cloud-integrations.md

    ![](/help/assets/switchenvironments-debuggeronweretail2%20%281%29.png)

-1. Go to the Network tab of the Debugger, then click **Clear All Requests** to clean things up.
+1. Go to the Network tab of the Debugger, then click **[!UICONTROL Clear All Requests]** to clean things up.
 1. Reload the We.Retail page, making sure that you see both the Target and Analytics requests in the Debugger.
 1. Reload the We.Retail page again.
 You should now see four requests in the Network tab of the Debugger—two for Target and two for Analytics.
 1. Look in the row labeled "Experience Cloud Visitor ID."
 The IDs in every request by every solution should always be the same.